|

 prevent algae growth in areas with stagnant

 water or dead zones.
-If problems arise,
+The use of

 refer to the Pool Problems